 The importance of Airports and Terminal Airspace in the recent past has continued to grow to meet the demands of globalization.
 People have continued to use planes to travel far distances for business, visits, and vacation among other activities leading to congestion.
-According to Roosens (2008), “A proxy that can be used to indicate airport congestion is given by airport departure delays (138).”
+According to Roosens (2008), “A proxy that can be used to indicate airport congestion is given by airport departure delays” (p.
+138).
 Therefore, airport congestion is one of the reasons delays have been reported in different airports across the globe.

 Problem

 Congestion is one of the main problems affecting airports when the capacity exceeds infrastructures, which leads to traveling delays, inconveniences, and losses.
-One of the causes of congestion in airports is the legal policies that have been adopted in different countries (Zhong et al. 2017).
+One of the causes of congestion in airports is the legal policies that have been adopted in different countries (Zhong et al., 2017).
 The legal policies are adopted to ensure the security of people and cargos transported by planes resulting in congestion in airports.
-Another problem that leads to congestion is peak season like summer when people are travelling in large numbers (Simeonova et al. 2018).
 Weather conditions and security issues have been contributing to congestion in airports.

-Significance of the problems
+Significance of the Problem

 Congestion is one of the reasons delays have been rampant in airports in the recent past limiting the effectiveness and convenience of airports.
 Congestion poses a threat to security in airports making it important to address the issue (Brander & Cook, 2020).
 In the current times, COVID 19 virus is threatening the planet and congestion in airports is a threat to human health.

-Development of alternatives
+Development of Alternatives

 Alternative 1: expand aircraft infrastructure

 The first alternative that can help do decongest airports is expanding the available infrastructure (Brander & Cook, 2020).
-Advantages - the positive effect of expanding the airport is to accommodate more people and more aircraft (Brander & Cook, 2020). secondly, more airplane would help to ease congestion and delays in airports.
+Advantages - the positive effect of expanding the airport is to accommodate more people and more aircraft (Brander & Cook, 2020).
+Secondly, more airplane would help to ease congestion and delays in airports.
 Disadvantages - the disadvantage of expanding the airport is that the process is cost-intensive.
 Secondly, some airports only experience congestion in high season making infrastructure expansion unnecessary.

 Alternative 2: using advanced technology

 The second alternative that can help ease congestion in airports is using advanced technology in their operations (Brander & Cook, 2020).
+Why would you do this?
 Advantage - advanced technology helps companies to process information and process of travel fast.
 Advanced technology help airports to detect problems easily and prevent them from causing congestion.
 The disadvantages of advanced technology include high cost and difficulty of acquisition.

 Recommendation